tomklino/cheat-sheets/shell scripting.md

 for var in $(command-that-outputs-delimeted-list); do command-on $f; done
 ```

-* nice trick that combines for and while loops to multipthread on a long file
+* nice trick that combines for and while loops to multithread on a long file

 ```bash
 #start by splitting the file (recommended in its own dir)